mcandre/painbow/README.md

-# painbow - a plug 'n' play rainbow table
+# painbow - a scalable rainbow table

 # ABOUT